-- 8. To be informed, upon your request, of the results of the analysis of your sexual assault forensic evidence.
-You may receive this information through a secure and confidential message in writing from the crime laboratory. - iv.
-Additional Evidence Preservation: It is important to preserve evidence that may assist in proving that dating violence, domestic violence, sexual assault and/or stalking occurred, even if you do not want to complete a medical exam.
-This may also be helpful in obtaining a protection order or in proceeding with a criminal investigation or a campus disciplinary process should you choose to pursue any of these options. - 1.
-Time is a critical factor for evidence collection and preservation.
+- 7. (7) Notification about the evidence tracking system as defined in subsection 9 of section 595.220; - 8.
+(8) Notification about the right to information pursuant to subsection 4 of section 610.100; - (9) Be free from intimidation, harassment, and abuse in any related criminal or civil proceeding and the right to reasonable protection from the offender or any person acting on behalf of the offender from harm and threats of harm arising out of the survivor's disclosure of the sexual assault. - iv.
+Additional Evidence Preservation: It is important to preserve evidence that may assist in proving that dating violence, domestic violence, sexual assault, and/or stalking occurred, even if you do not want to complete a medical exam.
+This may also be helpful in obtaining a protection order or in proceeding with a criminal investigation or a campus disciplinary process should you choose to pursue any of these options. - Time is a critical factor for evidence collection and preservation.
 As time passes, evidence may dissipate or become lost or unavailable, thereby making an investigation, possible prosecution, disciplinary proceedings, or obtaining a protection order related to the incident more difficult. - 2.
 Evidence may be collected from the scene and may also be collected from the survivor's body, clothes, and other personal belongings.
 It is important that a survivor of sexual assault not bathe, douche, smoke, change clothing, or clean the bed/linen/area where they were assaulted if the offense occurred within the past 72 hours, to preserve evidence that may be necessary as to the proof of criminal activity.
 There are times that this evidence can still be collected after 72 hours, depending on the evidence. - 3.
 In cases of dating violence, domestic violence, sexual assault, and/or stalking, survivors are also encouraged to preserve evidence that would be useful to College investigators or police by saving the following, if available: - a.
 Text or instant message; - b.
 Social networking pages; - c.
 Any other virtual or written communication; and - d.
 Pictures, logs, or other copies of documents.